martinit18/and-python/README.txt

   7. Print a summary of CPU time and number of Flops.
 These examples can be used as templates for your own calculations.
 There should be comments in these files, but there are only few at the moment.
+How to launch these scripts is explained in sections II.9 (serial version) and II.12 (MPI version).

 II.9.
 Input parameters
-In the examples, the parameters are in a file name params.dat which is parsed using the Python configparser module.
+In the examples, the parameters are read from a "parameter file".
+The present stage is a bit inconsistent.
+For temporal propagation, it is required to give as argument the name of the parameter file, i.e. something like: python compute_prop.py my_parameter_file
+For other python scripts, the parameters are expected to be in the "params.dat" and the script is launched with e.g. python compute_IPR.py
+In a future version, every script will require explicitly the name of the parameter file.
+The parameter file is parsed
+using the Python configparser module.
 Of course, it is always possible to define the various parameters using other methods, e.g. direct assignement at the beginning of the Python script or parsing a XML file (not implemented yet).
 Using the configparser module, the input file (typically params.dat) is divided in several sections, each section refering to a family of parameters.
-For example, the params.dat file for the Lyapounov example is:
+For example, the parameter file params.dat for the spectral_function example is:

 #####################################################################
 [System]
+dimension = 2
 # System size in natural units
+size_1 = 20.
+size_2 = 20.
+size_3 = 5.
-size = 1.e4
+size_4 = 1.
 # Spatial discretization
+delta_1 = 0.5
+delta_2 = 0.5
+delta_3 = 0.25
-delta_x = 0.25
+delta_4 = 0.25
 # either periodic or open
+boundary_condition_1 = periodic
+boundary_condition_2 = periodic
+boundary_condition_3 = periodic
-boundary_condition = open
+boundary_condition_4 = periodic

 [Disorder]
 #  Various disorder types can be used
+# type = anderson
-type = anderson_gaussian
+# type = anderson_gaussian
 # type = regensburg
-# type = konstanz
+type = konstanz
 # type = singapore
 # type = speckle
+use_mkl_random = True
-# Correlation length of disorder (ignored for discrete Anderson disorders)
+# Correlation length of disorder
-sigma = 1.591549431
+sigma = 1.0
 # Disorder strength
-V0 = 0.01
+V0 = 1.0
-use_mkl_random = False

 [Nonlinearity]
 # g is the nonlinear interaction